 The main house and some stables can be visited – and once you are through you will arrive at the gardens.
 With enormously high palm trees and a well-cared, densely planted vegetation the gardens are a real sight.
 The blooming gardens also attract many animals and the twittering of an army of birds makes you feel like you were in an exotic forest.

 The whole area isn’t very big, you take a look at the house, wander around the gardens and enjoy the panoramic view.
 Perfect for spending the morning or the afternoon, until you continue your trip around the island.
-Or, as the historic cable car from Palma to Soller has recently opened a station near the Jardines, you stop for a few hours at the Jardines d’Alfabia and then head to Soller.
+Or, as the historic cable car from Palma to Soller has recently opened a station near the Jardines, you can stop for a few hours at the Jardines d’Alfabia and then head to Soller.

 The Jardines d’Alfabia are located near Bunyola, right next to the entrance of the tunnel to Soller.
 Entrance fee 6,50€ (during summer) – on the homepage you will also find a 10% discount coupon (which we missed, but okay…) Good news for dog owners: Dogs are allowed in the gardens! (quite unusual for Mallorca)